E Papa Waiari: Background

 Dalvanius was inspired to recreate the traditional song as reggae pop.
 The club performed the song during their 1984/1985 tour of the United Kingdom on the children's television programme Blue Peter, due to the stick game associated with the song.
-During the tour, lyricist and mentor to the club's producer Dalvanius Prime passed away in late January, when the band had half-completed their album.
+During the tour, lyricist and mentor to the club's producer Dalvanius Prime died in late January, when the band had half-completed their album.
 Dalvanius was deeply affected by this loss, feeling creatively exhausted, unable to write songs without her and unable to record in the studio.
 Despite this, the band recorded "E Papa" on return to Auckland in February 1985.
 Fred Faleauto and Dilworth Karaka, members of the Pacific reggae band Herbs, performed on the track.

 The song was released as a single in late 1985.
 The song debuted at number 48 on the Official New Zealand Music Chart in November, however peaked the next week at 41.
 The single spent a total of eight weeks charting in the top 50 singles.
 A version entitled "E Papa Waiari" was featured on their 1987 album Poi E, which featured an extended stick outro.